Components

 new_commitmentand returns the signature asack_sig. - The server's acknowledgment key is exposed via the

-/pubkeyendpoint for clients to cache and verify against.
+/pubkeyendpoint for clients to cache and verify against. /configurereturns bothack_pubkeyandack_commitmentso clients can bind an account setup to the Guardian key they expect.

 Clients should verify ack_sig after every push_delta to confirm the server processed the change correctly.